yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 5/Level 5-1.md

 "And the nice thing about poker is these things kind of go together.
 So, a leak that a lot of players used to have and still have is that when they checked, their range would be too weak and when they bet, their range would be too strong."

 "I just knew that when they checked, their range was too weak.
 How did I know this?
 Because I noticed that the statistic was when they checked and I bet they were folding too much, right?
-Just like the river game, if they checked to me and I bet half pot, they only got to fold so often and they were clearly folding a lot more than."
+Just like the river game, if they checked to me and I bet half pot, they only got to fold so often and they were clearly folding a lot more than they should (MDF)."

 "So I was like, 'okay, I'm going to attack here.'
 But for every place where there's a weakness, there's a place where there's a strength.
 They're not just weak all over.
 If they check, too weak.
 They bet, too strong.
 This is just general deduction.
 So if they bet, maybe get out of the way a bit more."